flutter/website/src/get-started/fwe/networking.md

 ## Making data retrived from the network useful

-Once you are retrieving data from the network, you will want a way to convert the data from the network into something that you can easily work with in Dart.
+Once you retrieve data from the network, you need a way to convert the data from the network into something that you can easily work with in Dart.
-The tutorials in the previous section used hand rolled Dart to convert network data into an in memory representation.
+The tutorials in the previous section used hand rolled Dart to convert network data into an in-memory representation.
-In this section you'll see other options for handling this conversion.
+In this section, you'll see other options for handling this conversion.
-The first is a YouTube video giving an overview of the [`freezed` package][].
+The first links to a YouTube video showing an overview of the [`freezed` package][].
-While the second is a codelab covering patterns and records using the case study of parsing JSON.
+The second links to a codelab that covers patterns and records using a case study of parsing JSON.
-On point, no?

 * YouTube video: [Freezed (Package of the Week)][]
 * Codelab: [Dive into Dart's patterns and records][]